 “(vi) The Board may fine, suspend, cancel, or revoke an on-premises retailer’s license, and shall revoke its registration to offer beer, wine, or spirits for carryout or delivery at the additional location if the licensee fails to comply with sub-subparagraphs (i)-(v) of this subparagraph.”.

-(2) Section 25-117(a)(1) is amended by striking the phrase “resale to other licensees.” and inserting the phrase “resale to other licensees.
-The holder of a brew pub endorsement also shall be permitted to bottle, can, or blend beer for a licensed brewery that holds a manufacturer’s license, class B.” in its place.

-(3) Section 25-124(a) is amended is amended by striking the phrase “resale to other licensees.” and inserting the phrase “resale to other licensees.
-The holder of a wine pub endorsement shall also be permitted to bottle, can, or blend wine for a licensed winery that holds a manufacturer’s license, class A.” in its place.

-(4) Section 25-125(a) is amended is amended by striking the phrase “resale to other licensees.” and inserting the phrase “resale to other licensees.
-The holder of a distillery pub endorsement shall also be permitted to bottle, can, or blend spirits, including cocktails, for a licensed distillery that holds a manufacturer’s license, class A.” in its place.

 (b) Chapter 4 is amended as follows:

 (1) Section 25-401(c) is amended by striking the phrase “shall sign a notarized statement certifying” and inserting the phrase “shall sign a statement with an original signature, which may be a signature by wet ink, an electronic signature, or a signed copy thereof, certifying” in its place.